ansible/ansible/docs/docsite/rst/dev_guide/developing_python_3.rst

     Ansible-2.3 was released in April of 2017 and was the last Ansible release to support Python-2.4 on the module-side.

-Porting Controller Code to Python 3
+Porting Ansible Code to Python 3
 ===================================

-Most of the general tips for porting code to be used on both Python-2 and Python-3 apply to porting controller code.
 The best place to start learning to port code is `Lennart Regebro's book: Porting to Python 3 <http://python3porting.com/>`_.
 The book describes several strategies for porting to Python 3.
 The one we're using is `to support Python-2 and Python-3 from a single code base
 <http://python3porting.com/strategies.html#python-2-and-python-3-without-conversion>`_